-To be eligible for the Indiana State Basketball Championship, all teams must first qualify at a weekend tournament or through their league.
+To be eligible for the Indiana Middle School Basketball Championship, all teams must first qualify at a weekend tournament or through their league.
 View List of Qualifier Tourneys and Leagues.

 Team Eligibility and Roster Rules

 1. Team Representative.
 Each team must appoint a team representative, for example a coach, team manager, or team 'mom'.
 The team representative is responsible for submitting all player eligibility information (listed below) and tracking the team's approval status via the team's online Sport Engine account.

 2. Grade Level.
 If a team is comprised of students in multiple grade levels, that team must play at State in the grade of the player in the highest grade level.
 For example, if a team is comprised of nine 6th graders and one 7th grader, then the team must play at the 7th grade level.

 3. Same School requirement.
 Teams must be comprised of players who meet one (1) of the following two tests:

 (a) Live in same High School Boundary: Teams must be comprised of players who live within the same public high school boundary.
 To meet this test, the Team Representative must provide report cards, progress reports or online student information that show the players' grade level and home address.
 Parents may make a copy of a report card/progress report and black out any of the grade performance information for privacy reasons.
 If the student documentation does not show the player's home address, then a copy of a utility or cable bill must accompany the documentation.

 (b) Attend same Elementary or Middle School: Teams must be comprised of players who attend the same elementary or middle school.
 To meet this test, the Team Representative must provide either (1) a copy of each player's school ID card, OR, (2) a report card, progress report or an online student information page showing the player's school name and grade level.
 Teams representing a private high school that do not meet Rule 3(a) must meet this Rule 3(b).